yuchen-zhang-essex/DeHate/README.md

 ![Hate Segment Length and Proportion Distributions](Images/HateSegment_clear.png)

-> This figure presents the distributions of hate segment lengths (in seconds) and proportions (%) in videos for each platform and hate type (explicit, implicit), with x- and y-axes in log scale and mean values marked by vertical dashed lines.
+> The distributions of hate segment lengths (in seconds) and proportions (%) in videos for each platform and hate type (explicit, implicit), with x- and y-axes in log scale and mean values marked by vertical dashed lines.

 ---